iw4p/Ton-Fragment/README.md

 ### Note 1: ⚠️ If you need API for buying stars and telegram premium (We Support Both KYC and no KYC Fragment), contact me on Telegram [@JailBroken](https://t.me/JailBroken).

-# 🌟 Telegram Stars & Premium API – Fast, Secure & Reliable! 🌟
+# 🌟 Telegram Stars, Premium, Gifts & TON ads API – Fast, Secure & Reliable! 🌟

 ⚠️ **We Support Both KYC and no KYC Fragment**